verica-vujicic/limeandcoconut/_posts/2021-01-03-peanut-butter-and-strawberry-jelly-cookies.markdown

 Let them cool.
 Spread a strawberry jam on the flat side of the compact heart and join it with a flat side of hollowed heart.
 Repeat the process until you're out of cookies.
 </step>

-Hopefully, you'll not be literally out of cookies before you finish them.
+Hopefully, you won't be literally out of cookies before you finish them.

 Yes, they are that good.